web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/sri.md

 Adding an integrity attribute (`integrity`) to sub-resources introduced by HTML allows the browser to verify the integrity of the introduced resource, thus preventing tampering with the downloaded resource.

-Enabling this option will set the webpack [output.crossOriginLoading](https://webpack.js.org/configuration/output/#outputcrossoriginloading) configuration item to `anonymous`.
+Enabling this option will set the webpack [output.crossOriginLoading](https://webpack.js.org/configuration/output/#outputcrossoriginloading) configuration option to `anonymous`.

 #### Introduce SRI